Pulp Engine is a self-hosted REST API that renders

 socket

 Four RENDER_MODE options — from fast in-process to a privilege-separated controller holding the Docker socket.
-The API container never touches user HTML.
+In socket mode the API holds no Docker authority, and even a fully compromised API can't invoke arbitrary docker run.
+Read the threat model →

 A proper plugin system — not just "custom helpers."
 Ship a typed plugin package and register custom node types, renderers, storage backends, auth providers, render hooks, or new routes at boot.